rokcej/video-anamorphosis/README.md

 # Video Anamorphosis

-The goal of this project is to project a distorted image onto a given surface, that looks perfect when viewed from a specific angle.
+The goal of this project is to project a distorted (anamorphic) image onto a given surface, that looks recognizable when viewed from a specific angle.

 ## Dependencies